eqinox76/RiseAndFallOfEmpires/README.md

 # RiseAndFallOfEmpires
-Simple star strategy game to experiment with new technologies.
+Simple strategy game to experiment with new technologies.

 # install
 Install (golang)[https://golang.org/].